Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Research Applications of

 Given the small number of samples available, we use PCA to reduce the dimension of gene expression data from 20,684 down to 25, which retains 64.5\% of variance.
 We binary encoded somatic mutation data, considering only pathogenic or potentially pathogenic mutations, and filtered out genes with fewer than three mutations in all patients.
-We then used MCA to reduce the dimension of the somatic mutation data from 2935 to 25, which retains 63.7\% of variance.
+We then use MCA to reduce the dimension of the somatic mutation data from 2935 to 25, which retains 63.7\% of variance.

-To adapt \name for personalized drug combination synergy prediction, we first use frozen \name encoders trained with the DrugBank dataset to generate drug embeddings as with the BeatAML dataset.
+To adapt \name for personalized drug combination response prediction, we first use frozen \name encoders trained with the DrugBank dataset to generate drug embeddings as with the BeatAML dataset.
 Then, given the small amount of data available, we adopt a simple element-wise max to fuse the two drug embeddings and concatenate the fused output with dimension-reduced gene expression and somatic mutation data before feeding into a random forest regressor.
 For each \name weight (trained with five seeds), we again use five seeds to train the random forest regressor, leading to 25 models.
-For simplicity, we do not conduct hyperparameter tuning.
 The hyperparameters of the model are: number of estimators (trees) $= 1000$, criterion to measure the quality of a split $= \texttt{friedman-MSE}$, maximum depth of the tree $= \texttt{Not set}$, minimum number of samples required to split an internal node $= 2$.

-Prediction cutoff of responsiveness is set to -20, aligning with~\cite{Gao_2015_pdx} (complete response, partial response vs. stable disease, progressive disease according to the mRECIST criteria), for plotting stratified Kaplan-Meier survival estimates.
+Given the small number of unique drug combinations in the dataset, we evaluate model performance by leaving out one drug combination each time.
+The prediction cutoff of responsiveness is set to -20, aligning with~\cite{Gao_2015_pdx} (complete response, partial response vs. stable disease, progressive disease according to the mRECIST criteria), and the threshold of minimum predicted responder or nonresponder is set to 5.